Unfortunately, we all make mistakes. I have made my fair share of mistakes which has fueled my determination to figure out how to learn from mistakes.

 Abraham made the mistake of trying to control God’s covenant of a promised heir by having a child with Hagar.

 Joseph made the mistake of boasting and becoming arrogant about his father’s love.

 David made the mistake of being idle and giving into temptation.

-But because they all learned from mistakes, God redeems them, His purpose was fulfilled and He was glorified through Abraham, Joseph, and King David.
+But because they all learned from mistakes, God redeemed the mistakes, His purpose was fulfilled and He was glorified through Abraham, Joseph, and King David.

 In the same way, we can be released from the doubt and guilt that often follow mistakes and cause a cloud over our freedom.
 God’s mercy can remove the lingering effects of our past mistakes and give us the courage to persevere in our purpose and in our relationships.

-What have you learned from your mistakes and how God redeems them?
+What have you learned from your mistakes and how God redeems our mistakes?
 Would love to hear from you in the comments.